Global behaviour of bistable solutions for hyperbolic gradient systems in one unbounded spatial dimension: No invasion implies relaxation

 Thus, since $v^{(c)}(\cdot,\cdot)$ is related to $u(\cdot,\cdot)$ by

 it follows that

-The result thus follows from the continuity of $\chi^{(c)}c(\cdot,\cdot)$ with respect to $c$ and from the on the derivatives of $u(\cdot,\cdot)$ ensured by \vref{prop:exist_sol_att_ball}. \end{proof} \begin{corollary}[almost nonnegative energy in a standing frame] For every nonnegative quantity $t$,
+The result thus follows from the continuity of $\chi^{(c)}(\cdot,\cdot)$ with respect to $c$ and from the on the derivatives of $u(\cdot,\cdot)$ ensured by \vref{prop:exist_sol_att_ball}. \end{proof} \begin{corollary}[almost nonnegative energy in a standing frame] For every time $t$ greater than or equal to $T$,